-Complete – 6 stray dogs spayed thanks to our friends at Wave Veterinary (Constanta, Romania) and a kind donation of £150.
+Complete in 2020 – 6 stray dogs spayed thanks to our friends at Wave Veterinary (Constanta, Romania) and a kind donation of £150.

-In Progress – almost 50 stray animals will be spayed as a result of being awarded a £1000 grant by the Co-Op.
+Complete in 2020 – almost 50 stray animals have been spayed as a result of being awarded a £1000 grant by the Co-Op.

 More on the stray animals situation in Romania:

 There are over a million stray dogs in Romania, which means there is a stray dog for every 18 people living in this country.
 Most of these dogs seek shelter in crowded areas where they can rummage through rubbish to find some food.
 Sometimes people take them in, but the majority of those who have the luxury of owning a yard don’t have the patience, time or will to train these dogs, and their quick fix is to chain them to a post, for them to guard the house and bark when an intruder approaches.
 Some will hand the animal into the care of a shelter or another person, and some will simply abandon them on the streets.
 Stray animals are often mistreated, abused, tortured, run over by vehicles, poisoned or simply die as they cannot find food or shelter.

 Sometimes, kind souls who don’t have the space or means to take stray dogs in feed them, but without constant care, these dogs remain untamed.
 The lack of education and empathy amongst part of Romania’s population leads to animal abuse, in hopes of driving these poor souls away from their temporary shelter – most often, animals respond by attacking people who wish them well.